SpooniestBard/hhc2022/docs/hhc2022/tolkien_ring/suricata_regata.md

 <CodeBlock language="bash">alert tls any any &lt;&gt; any any (msg:"Investigate bad certificates, possible Dridex infection"; tls.cert_subject; content:"heardbellith.Icanwepeh.nagoya"; sid: 0003;)</CodeBlock>
 </summary>
 <p>
-Now we want to alert when receiving traffic containing specific TLS certificate CN.
+Now we want to alert when receiving traffic containing a specific TLS certificate CN.
 For this, we use the <code>tls</code> protocol, and set the source and destination as any IP and any port.
 Since we need to match on a specific CN, we provide the <code>tls.cert_subject</code> keyword, much like the DNS query rule we created earlier.
 This keyword modifies following <code>content</code> fields to apply to (unsurprisingly) the TLS certificates subject, so we add the <code>content</code> field afterwards to match our target.
 </p>
 </details>